janosgyerik/writing-markdown-well/README.md

 -------------

 Markdown is a popular format for writing README files and documentation.
-It's simple, easy to read, easy to write, in plain text.
+It's simple, easy to read and to write, in plain text.

-Easy to read documentation is crucial to make your project look good and attract contributors.
+Nicely readable documentation is crucial to make your project look attractive to users and contributors.

 What's wrong with Markdown?
 ---------------------------

-The syntax is too permissive: it allows sloppy writing styles that look fine when rendered as HTML but hard to read in plain text.
-Inconsistent writing styles within a project or organization further hurts readability and collaboration.

-Markdown is not designed as a lazy way to create HTML, but many people use it that way.

-In particular, these are some of the common mistakes when writing Markdown:

-- Looks good when rendered as HTML, but hard to read as plain text

-- Inappropriate use of headings and inline formatting styles

-- Using deeply nested or complicated structures

-- Using extended features that only work with specific renderers, such as GitHub Flavored Markdown
+There is no standard implementation, no standard style guide, no linters.
+As a result, people adopt different, inconsistent, incorrect, and non-portable writing styles.

+Examples of common mistakes:

+- "It doesn't matter that the plain text is hard to read, as long as its rendered nicely in my viewer."

+  Wrong.
+Markdown is designed to be easy to read in plain text format.
+  It's very annoying when you are working in a shell terminal and the README is hard to read.

+- "My viewer supports advanced formatting syntax, let's use it."

+  Wrong.
+Don't limit your users to specific viewers.
+For example GitHub Flavored Markdown supports "fenced code blocks".
+These won't be rendered nicely in all viewers, and they look ugly in plain text.
+  Markdown should be nicely readable as plain text.
+Avoid custom extensions, especially when they don't look good in plain text, and especially when better alternatives exist.
+In this example, indent with 4 spaces instead of using fenced code blocks.

+- "In our viewer, H1 looks too big, so we use H3 instead."

+  Wrong.
+The title of a document should be H1.
+Period.
+If you don't like how it's rendered in your viewer, fix the stylesheet in your viewer, or learn to live with it.
+Don't break the document's semantics for the sake of a viewer.

+- "It's ok to write H3 after H1, skipping H2, because it looks good that way."

+  Wrong.
+The heading levels in a document should be structured as H1 containing H2, H2 containing H3, without skipping levels in the middle.
+  Don't let a crappy stylesheet used by the viewer force you to break the logical structure of your documents.

+- "I prefer to use `**...**` instead of `*...*` because it looks better."

+  Wrong. `*...*` means emphasis, `**...**` means stronger emphasis.
+  Don't choose formatting styles depending on how they look in your viewer.
+  Use the formatting styles for their intended purpose.

+- "I don't know what `***...***` means but I like the way it looks in my viewer."

+  Wrong.
+Learn what it means, and use it only if it's appropriate for the purpose.

+- "I know this looks strange in plain text, but I have to write it this way to make it look good."

+  Wrong.
+If you have to write something complicated, like nested elements of various styles, such as nested bullet point and ordered lists, or code blocks nested in bullet point lists, then look for ways to simplify your document.
+Reorganize the content to eliminate complex structures.

 What is this guide?
 -------------------

-This is a collection of tips and recommendations when using Markdown, based on my experience of writing and reading a lot in this format.
+This is a collection of tips and recommendations when using Markdown.
+It is based on my experience of writing and reading a lot in this format.
 This is highly opinionated stuff, and you might not agree with everything.
 My goal is to prevent the most common issues mentioned above.